debops/debops/docs/planned-policy-changes.rst

 * DebOps Contributors MUST sign their work.

-These changes are expected to take in effect on 2018-09-01.
+These changes are expected to take effect on 2018-09-01.